hella-web3/hella-site-base/_pages/about.md

 image: '/images/01-2.jpg'
 ---

-Hey, I’m Alex - part developer, part digital explorer, and full-time lover of all things tech.
+Hey, I’m Chris Anatalio - part developer, part digital explorer, and full-time lover of all things tech.
 From crafting lines of code on Linux to unraveling the layers of cybersecurity, my passion for technology goes beyond just a career.

 {: .note }
 Even the most experienced developers don't know everything